By Atonement Licensing Advisory · Last reviewed: June 2026

 - Days 15 to 45.
 Build your own measurement first.
 Establish entitlements and actual deployment independently so you can test every Oracle finding.

 - Days 45 to 75.
-Compare Oracle's claim to your baseline, isolate the technicalities, and prepare the commercial response, often a forward-looking purchase rather than a back-dated penalty.
+Compare Oracle's claim to your baseline, isolate the technicalities, and prepare the commercial response, often a forward looking purchase rather than a back dated penalty.

-Support cost and OCI credits
+Oracle Audit Defense7.
+Support cost control and OCI credits as renewal currency

 Key takeaways